 Making pasta at home isn’t just more fun—it’s also more delicious.
-Being able to add more egg yolks or pick the exact grain or flour allows you to explore new flavors and textures.
-The ability to fine-tune a pasta recipe means extra eggy egg noodles and ravioli dough to the exact thickness you desire.
+Being able to pick the exact grain or flour allows you to explore new flavors and textures.
+The ability to fine-tune a pasta recipe means extra eggy noodles and ravioli dough to the exact thickness you desire.

-And that’s where your most important tool matters, a pasta machine.
+And that’s where your most important tool matters: a pasta machine.
 Whether you’re turning the crank manually, relying on an electric maker, or looking for an attachment, pasta machines come in a range of prices and capabilities.
-Each and every one will make fresh pasta within your reach, without exhausting yourself with rolling out dough.
-And all can be used beyond pasta to any dough that needs rolling out, from pie crusts to fondant icing to wonton wrappers.
+Our top choice, the Marcato Atlas 150, scored top marks for its classic Italian design and versatility.
+Each and every one will make fresh pasta within reach, without exhausting yourself by rolling out dough.
+And all of these machines can be used beyond pasta for any dough that needs rolling out, from pie crusts to fondant icing to wonton wrappers.

 Here are the best pasta machines to have on hand for pasta night.

 Material: Chrome steel | Dimensions (LxWxH): 8 x 8 x 7 inches | Weight: 5.4 pounds